mantil-io/docs/troubleshooting.md

 # Support

 Mantil is in early beta and we are continuously improving it.
-If you need help or just want to share your feedback email us at [support@mantil.com] (mailto:support@mantil.com?subject=Mantil%20feedback) or join our [Slack Community](https://join.slack.com/t/mantilcommunity/shared_invite/zt-z3iy0lsn-7zD_6nqEucsgygTvHmnxAw).
+If you need help or just want to share your feedback email us at [support@mantil.com](mailto:support@mantil.com?subject=Mantil%20feedback) or join our [Slack Community](https://join.slack.com/t/mantilcommunity/shared_invite/zt-z3iy0lsn-7zD_6nqEucsgygTvHmnxAw).

-Mantil team is here to support you on your serverless journey!
+**Mantil team is here to support you on your serverless journey!**